-Jenny Tooth, CEO of the UK Business Angels Association (UKBAA), says, “you’ve got to want to have people around your business.
+Jenny Tooth, CEO of the UK Business Angels Association (UKBAA), says: “You’ve got to want to have people around your business.
 Angels identify with you and your challenges on a daily basis.”

 And it’s that daily involvement and regular connection that businesses need to be comfortable with.
 Because when they are, wonderful things can happen.

-Angels often function as mentors to early stage businesses.
+Angels often function as mentors to early-stage businesses.
 They spend time within the business, act as a sounding board for ideas and often sit as a non-executive director on the board.

 “The benefits of having a supportive and knowledgeable investor base cannot be overstated.”

-|Alexander Schey CEO @ Vantage Power|
+|Alexander Schey CEO at Vantage Power|

 Plugging the expertise gap